pariajm/joint-disfluency-detector-and-parser/swbd-data/README.md

-# swbd-data: Switchboard data
+# Switchboard Data

-This dir contains three files, `train.txt`, `dev.txt` and `test.txt`, which are the train, development and test data.
+This dir contains training and testing files from the Penn Treebank-3 Switchboard corpus splitted as follows:
+- `train.txt` consists of the sw[23]∗.mrg files
+- `dev.txt` consists of the sw4[5-9]∗.mrg files
+- `test.txt` consists of the sw4[0-1]∗.mrg files
-Since Switchboard is not an open source data, you need to get it from [Linguistic Data Consortium](https://catalog.ldc.upenn.edu/LDC97S62).
+Switchboard is not an open-source corpus, and you need to get it from [Linguistic Data Consortium](https://catalog.ldc.upenn.edu/LDC97S62).